 Your Blog: If you’re writing often and have a clear purpose, why not start a niche blog?
 Your writing will forever be accessible online and you’ll have an unlimited canvas to show off your writing skills.
 On a recent conference call I learned that hiring managers don’t really care where something is published (including a personal blog), as long as the content is strong and engaging your readers.

-The following online publishers do have a vetting and approval process, but are worth checking out if you’re trying to round up a few published clips so you can apply for that dream writing gig.
-Each one is linked to a contributor information page.
+Online Publications: The following online publishers do have a vetting and approval process, but are worth checking out if you’re trying to round up a few published clips so you can apply for that dream writing gig.

 Never miss another post from Web Writing Advice.
-Get email updates once a week by subscribing.
+Get email updates by subscribing.
 As a bonus, I’ll send you my free e-book, “18 Ways to Increase Online Writing Productivity and Earnings”.